 Commit & push from Orca

-You can commit and push without leaving Orca.
+You can commit, push, and open the review without leaving Orca.
 The commit panel lives next to the diff viewer and is designed for the common case — review, stage, commit, push, move on.

 Commit